wp-plugins/w3tc-auto-pilot/readme.txt

 * No more purge from cache button on pages and posts edit screens.
 * No more admin menu in the admin bar.
 * No more admin menu in the dashboard.
+* No more admin notices in the dashboard after settings change or on error.

 ***On the front end:***